stclaird/badbot-blockem/README.md

 ./blockem -fileout <some-file.txt>
 ```

 In the likely event that you will want to provide your own comma seperated file containing a list of blacklist URLs.
-Then we have you covered, you just need to specify the blacklist_urls flag:
+Then blockem has you covered, you just need to specify the blacklist_urls flag:
 ```bash
 ./blockem -blacklist_urls blacklist_urls_file_in.txt
 ```